Bachelor of Science in Geospatial Information Sciences

 Geospatial information sciences (GIS) harness groundbreaking technologies for Spatial Big Data Analytics that make location and interaction key to our understanding of social and environmental dynamics.
-GIS graduates will master the knowledge and skills to spatially integrate data and computing resources for informed evidence-based decision making in environmental modeling, business intelligence, precision agriculture, smart cities, public safety, and community resilience, just to name a few.
+GIS graduates will master the knowledge and skills to spatially integrate data and computing resources for informed decision-making in environmental modeling, business intelligence, precision agriculture, smart cities, public safety and community resilience, just to name a few.

-Recent technological innovations have greatly enhanced our ability to collect and analyze massive environmental, social, and economic data about places as well as location data about individuals.
-Now more than ever before, unmanned aviation vehicles (UAV) equipped remote sensors provide near-real time imagery for search, rescue and damage assessment after a disaster.
-Lidar data clouds enable us to build high resolution 3D models of buildings, trees, and terrains.
-Location-based services and mobile geospatial apps allow us to search information based on proximity to our locations (e.g. find nearby restaurants) and connect our social networks in both physical and cyber spaces (e.g. Foursquare checkins).
+Recent technological innovations have greatly enhanced our ability to collect and analyze massive environmental, social and economic data about places as well as individuals.
+Now more than ever before, unmanned aviation vehicles (UAV) equipped with remote sensors provide near-real time imagery whenever they are needed.
+LiDAR point clouds enable us to build high-resolution 3D models of buildings, trees and terrains.
+Location-based services and mobile geospatial apps allow us to search information based on proximity to our locations and connect our social networks in both physical and cyberspaces.

 GIS graduates will encounter a wide variety of career options, as businesses and governments race to take advantage of technological advances.
-If they wish to enter the public sector, they may work in areas such as public administration and policy analysis; public safety, criminology and emergency preparedness management; geospatial intelligence; environmental management; or urban, regional, social service and transportation planning.
-Businesses also recruit GIS graduates, especially companies focused on marketing, site selection, logistics, real estate and resource exploration (including petroleum) among others.
+They may work in areas such as public administration, smart cities, transportation planning, geospatial intelligence, emergency response, public health and environmental sustainability.
+Businesses also recruit GIS graduates, especially companies focused on marketing, site selection, logistics, driverless cars, real estate, internet of things and resource exploration (including petroleum).

-Students who graduate with a BS may move on to graduate school, perhaps entering UT Dallas’ highly regarded MS or PhD geospatial programs, which were recently ranked in the top five in the nation.
+Students who graduate with a BS may move on to graduate school, perhaps entering UT Dallas’ highly regarded MS or PhD geospatial programs, which were recently ranked among the top five in the nation.
 The University’s Career Center is an important resource for students pursuing their career.
-Licensed counselors are available to provide strategies for mastering job interviews, writing professional cover letters and resumes and help students connect with campus recruiters, among other services.

 The Fast Track program enables exceptionally gifted UT Dallas students to include master’s level courses in their undergraduate degree plans.
 Students who meet the requirements for admission to graduate school and the minimum GPA requirement for their major can take up to 15 hours of graduate level coursework that can apply toward their undergraduate and graduate level coursework.
 To take graduate courses in the Fast Track program upper-division undergraduates must have completed 90 semester credit hours and petition their associate dean for permission to take graduate courses.